anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 - The "Block project-wide SSH keys" option doesn't have effect on this method.
 Regardless of the option enabled or disabled, the key added to the Instance metadata will be added to the VM's ~/.ssh/authorized_keys file.
 - Key additions in the Project Metadata is logged in the platform's audit trails.

-# Persisting in Compute Engine VMs with OS Login Enabled
+## Persisting in Compute Engine VMs: OS Login

 ![3](https://drive.google.com/uc?id=1BtgN1rPOh9wHA5SU-uFauv6a9NnB1pRi)